IHEC/ihec-ecosystems/README.md

 ## IHEC Data Hubs

 IHEC Data Hubs are the IHEC metadata exchange specification.
-The main usage is to submit data to the IHEC Data Portal.
-These documents are in JSON format.
-The JSON schema, a validator and a converter to UCSC Genome Browser track hub documents are [available here](./IHEC_Data_Hub).
+These JSON-formatted documents are mostly used to submit data to the IHEC Data Portal.
+The JSON Schema, a validator and a converter to UCSC Genome Browser track hub documents are [available here](./IHEC_Data_Hub).